 - What I Don't Like So Much…

 - SuperPayMe Review: The Bottom Line

 Overall Ranking: 4/100

+SuperPayMe gets paid by companies to get consumer feedback and in return, pay you for completing market research surveys.
 With SuperPayMe you can also get paid to complete simple tasks like watching videos, subscribing to websites and clicking on ads.

 There are very mixed reviews online; fake reviews from people trying to sign you up so they get a fee and a lot of complaints from people saying SuperPayMe didn't pay them out or they can't find any surveys they qualify for.

 The truth is: